inboxpraveen/LLM-Minutes-of-Meeting/README.md

-## Phase 2: Real-Time Transcription:
+## Phase 2 - Real-Time Transcriptions:
-🗣️ In Phase 2 of our project, we plan to enable real-time meeting transcription.
+In Phase 2 of our project, we plan to enable real-time meeting transcription.
 Join us in shaping the future of efficient and collaborative meetings!